List of hop varieties: Liberty

 American 1983 cross between Hallertauer Mittelfrüh (USDA 21397) and downy mildew resistant male (USDA 64035M).
 Spicy (cinnamon), resiny, and slightly sweet.
 It is an early ripening variety and similar in technical data and aroma to Hallertau Mittelfrueh.
 Recommended for German/American lagers.
 Alpha acids are relatively low at 2-6%.
 Substitutes: Mount Hood, Hallertau, Crystal.

 Mount Hood

 Soft American variety developed from Hallertau.
 Frequently used in styles that require only a subtle hop aroma (German/American lagers).
 Named for Mount Hood in Oregon.
 Substitutes: Liberty, Hallertau, Crystal.

 Mount Rainier

 Originally cultivated in Oregon.
 Mount Rainier has a complex parentage, including Hallertau, Galena, Fuggle and other hops, and exhibits some noble hop characteristics, but is higher in alpha acid.
 The aroma is reminiscent of licorice with a hint of citrus.

 Mosaic brand HBC 369 cv

 Mosaic™ Brand HBC 369 cv is a daughter of the YCR 14 cv hop variety and a Nugget derived male.
 It has high alpha acids and tropical, blueberry, tangerine, floral, and earthy aromas.

 Newport

 Recently developed American high-alpha bittering hop.

 Nugget

-Floral, resiny aroma and flavor.
-Primarily a bittering hop.
+Floral, resiny aroma and flavor, primarily used as a bittering hop.
+It was crossed from the male hop USDA 63015 and female USDA 65009.
 Substitutes: Galena, Olympic.